 There’s no single reason why it’s not appropriate.
 For some companies, it’s the need for absolute separation of their data.
 For others, it’s the need for extensive customer support.
 And for others, it’s simply related to governance and regulations.
 In my friend’s case, as he discovered, the customer felt that the public cloud would not facilitate customizations related to its application’s unique architecture.

 So for a lot of companies, a local cloud can be a better fit.
 And with the growing adoption of cloud-native applications to serve new markets, more and more companies are looking for local options to serve their business and their expansion.

 There are so many variations on cloud architecture, and no one size fits all.
 A business may have a computing strategy which is partially on-premises, partially bare-metal, partially co-located, and partially cloud-native across five continents.
 It needs a flexible cloud architecture that matches its specific IT and locality requirements.

 To address the challenge, Ridge has developed a new cloud paradigm in which local data centers’ existing capacity is transformed into modern PaaS offerings.
-It accomplishes this by enabling data centers that currently have private cloud or virtual data center offerings to add modern, cloud native PaaS services, such as managed Kubernetes, containers, and object storage.
+It accomplishes this by enabling data centers that currently have private cloud or virtual data center offerings to add modern, cloud-native PaaS services, such as managed Kubernetes, container service, and object storage services.
 These managed services — all accessed through a single API — enable data centers to offer their customers cloud-native capabilities without needing the expertise to run the services themselves.